pablodecm/paper-inferno/paper/paper.md

 \mathbb{R}^p$ used to model the data.
 We want to learn a function
 $\boldsymbol{s} : \mathcal{D} \subseteq \mathbb{R}^{d\times n} \rightarrow
-\mathcal{S} \subseteq \mathbb{R}^{b}$ that computes a summary statistic of the dataset and reduces its dimensionality so likelihood-free inference methods can be applied efficiently.
+\mathcal{S} \subseteq \mathbb{R}^{b}$ that computes a summary statistic of the dataset and reduces its dimensionality to so likelihood-free inference methods can be applied efficiently.
+From here onwards, $b$ will be used to denote the dimensionality of the summary statistic $\boldsymbol{s}(D)$.

 <!---TODO (maybe): mention hierarchical model--->